Exam Descriptions

 -

-- You are teaching a new Linfield course.
-What is it called and what questions would it explore?
+2) You are a professor teaching a new Linfield course that has some political component to it.
+What is the course called and what questions would students explore?

 -